retaildevcrews/ai-red-teaming-agent-examples/pyrit/README.md

 Check out the [documentation](https://azure.github.io/PyRIT/) for more technical information about PyRIT, including architecture, setup guides and more.

+## Infrastructure Setup

+To run a red teaming scan through PyRIT, you'll need these following resources:

+- Azure OpenAI instance to power the adversarial LLM

+Follow the [Azure docs](https://learn.microsoft.com/en-us/azure/ai-foundry/openai/overview#get-started-with-azure-openai) for more information on creating an Azure OpenAI resource.

 ## Quickstart

 Run PyRIT against the popular [Gandalf AI](https://gandalf.lakera.ai/) to attempt it to reveal a password.